addrummond/lingpaper.cls/README.markdown

 only on even-numbered pages.
 * `[nosectionperiods]` By default there is a period after the section number in section headings.
 This option removes it.
 * `[endnotes]` Endnotes instead of footnotes (notes are still specified using the `footnote` command).
 You may specify position of endnotes using `\theendnotes`.
 * `[marginnotes]` Margin notes instead of footnotes (notes are still specified using the `footnote` command).
 This works only if the `[handout]` option is also set.
 The right margins of odd pages and left margins of even pages are increased to make room for margin notes in the center of the handout.
+Margin notes are defined using the [marginfix](http://www.ctan.org/tex-archive/macros/latex/contrib/marginfix) package.
 * `[largemarginnotes]` If this is set then margin notes use `\footnotesize` instead of `\scriptsize` (usually, margin notes need to be a bit smaller than footnotes would be).
 * `[raggedmarginnotes]` If this is set then margin notes are ragged rather than justified.
 * `[nosinglespmarginnotes]` If this is not set, then margin notes are single spaced even when the main text is double spaced.